Postgraduate Research Studentships Section

 In addition to Department of Biochemistry Studentships, we occassionally advertise studentships that are associated with a specific Group Leader or Project.
 Details about these studentships are given below.

-Students with molecular biology, cell biology or biochemistry background,ideally some relevant practical undergraduate experience, would be preferred.
+Students with a molecular biology, biochemistry or biophysics background, ideally with some relevant practical undergraduate experience, would be preferred.

-The project is supported by a 4 year PhD studentship covering fees (at the Home/EU rate) plus a living cost allowance of not less than £14,777 per annum.
+The project is supported by a 3-year PhD studentship covering fees (at the Home/EU rate) plus a living cost allowance of not less than £14,777 per annum.

-To apply for this funded studentship, please submit an online application to the University of Oxford for admission to the DPhil in Biochemistry (course code: RD_BC1) by the deadline 12.00 noon (UK time) 25th May 2018.
+To apply for this funded studentship, please submit an online application to the University of Oxford for admission to the D.Phil. in Biochemistry (course code: RD_BC1) by the deadline 12.00 (UK time) 11th January 2019.
+It is very important that you quote Studentship Source Code STU1.
 No research proposal is required as part of the application.
-Instead you are required to upload a personal statement of no more than 1000 words, describing your motivation and aptitude for this position, and your CV, plus including official transcripts of your undergraduate marks and degrees.
+Instead you are required to upload a personal statement of no more than 100 words, describing your motivation and aptitude for this position, and your CV, plus including official transcripts of your undergraduate marks and degrees.
 Please arrange that three referees directly submit references for you.

 Professor André Furger's group website: